jaclu/tmux-packet-loss/README.md

 # tmux-packet-loss

-warns if there is packet losses
+Warns if there are packet losses

+## Dependency

+Sqlite3

 ## Status

-Early testing, not useable yet!
+testing, works, but not documented yet

 ## Variables that can be set